lionelmace/vpc-on-classic-vsi/vsi_is_network_security_options.md

 A virtual network interface card (vNIC) is used to connect a virtual server to a network.
 When you create a virtual server instance, you can use a vNIC to assign multiple IP addresses.
 The following list highlights how vNICs work with your instance.

 * You can create and assign up to 5 vNICs to each instance.
-Each vNIC will be assigned a private IP from the connected subnet and you can optionally attach a floating IP and security groups.
+Each vNIC is assigned a private IP from the connected subnet and you can optionally attach a floating IP and security groups.
 * You can attach each vNIC to a subnet in the same zone.
 * Each vNIC receives a private IP from the subnet range.
 * You can associate and unassociate floating IPs to and from each vNIC.
 * You can assign security groups to each vNIC.
 * You can change the name of any existing vNIC.

-The profile that's selected when an instance is created determines the network performance cap for the instance, from 1 Gbps to 16 Gbps.
+The profile that is selected when an instance is created determines the network performance cap for the instance, 1 - 16 Gbps.
 Bandwidth is distributed across the vNICs that are attached to the virtual server instance.

 ## Networking options
 {: #networking-options}